Skip to content

 Do all commercial kitchens require the same cleaning frequency?

-Plan for oil spills, especially around frying/cooking stations or where the deep fryer is located.
+• Plan for oil spills, especially around frying/cooking stations or where the deep fryer is located.
 Do not allow oil splatters and spills to enter the drain.

 As with any functional device, grease traps should be examined regularly for wear and tear or damage.
-Utilize sink drain covers to reduce food particles from entering the drain.
+Utilize sink drain covers to reduce food particles and trash from entering the drain.
 Do not empty grease into the sink, as the grease will solidify while traveling down the drain and cause blockages.
-Kitchen employees should be informed about best practices in handling food waste and cooking grease.
+Kitchen employees should be informed about the best practices in handling food waste and cooking grease.

 Who cleans grease traps?

-Cleaning grease traps involves record keeping, proper disposal and cleaning techniques that should follow municipal regulations.
+Cleaning grease traps involves record keeping, proper disposal, and cleaning techniques that should follow municipal regulations.
 If ordinances are not followed, heavy fines are imposed.
 Professional services are available to clean commercial kitchen grease traps while abiding by local laws.

 Service providers vary in the pumping methods they use.
 Gray water is the water left after greases are removed.
 The two processes differ in how technicians handle the gray water: